 Some people may discover The Applebutter Express through their new song “Hey My Brotha,” which is featured in the upcoming Ron Howard film “The Good Lie” starring Reese Witherspoon (set for release in October), and a single from their sophomore project One For The Home Team, scheduled for release in September 2014.

-The story of The Applebutter Express begins in 2004 when Kyle Biss met his future wife Shannon while working at a record store in Bradenton, Florida.
-Still a focused bass player, it wasn’t until 2010 that Kyle picked up a ukulele and began to write songs with the idea of singing with his then girlfriend for fun on the couch.
-Pretty soon the duo began making a name for themselves among the open mic community, and soon after, the entire city of Tampa as The Applebutter Express.
+However, the band’s story begins in 2004, when Kyle Biss met his future wife Shannon while working at a record store in Bradenton, Florida.
+Still a focused bass player, Kyle picked up a ukulele in 2010 and began to write songs, with the idea of singing with Shannon (his then girlfriend) for fun on the couch.
+Pretty soon the duo began making a name for themselves among the open mic community; in no time, the eclectic, tuneful duo – now known as The Applebutter Express – were the talk of Tampa, Fl.
 Kyle and Shannon married in 2011, and in 2012 added Joe Trivette (fiddle) and Matt DeSear (bass) to the band.

 Since then, The Applebutter Express has performed at such prestigious festivals as Bonnaroo Music and Arts Festival, Hulaween, Suwannee Springfest, and many others.

 Besides their upcoming One For The Home Team, Applebutter Express has released one prior full length album; the prolific foursome has a third album already in production.